 Our results allow us to estimate the scale of precautionary motives to save against medical expense risk in both countries.
-To calculate this we take the predicted spending profiles using our regression results and compare them with those predicted for a counterfactual world in which there was no medical uncertainty (using the results correspeonding to the model in column (6)).
-With medical uncertainty the expected average annual decline in spending (excluding medical) is 1.92% per year in the US and 2.22% in the UK.
-Without medical uncertainty the predicted declines are 3.04% in the US and 1.93% in
+To calculate this we take the predicted spending profiles using our regression results and compare them with those predicted for a counterfactual world in which there was no medical uncertainty.
+With medical uncertainty the expected average annual decline in spending (excluding medical) is 2.12% per year in the US and 2.19% in the UK.
+Without medical uncertainty the predicted declines are 2.97% in the US and 2.20% in the UK.
+We therefore estimate that precautionary motives raise consumption growth in the US by around 0.85 percentage points per year.